Sectimus/lww/README.md

-# ntfs-mount-manager

-A Rust GUI tool for safely mounting and managing NTFS volumes on Linux, with Proton integration for gaming.
+# LWW — Linux, Windows, Whenever

+*aka "Linus/Luke Was Wrong"*

+High performance NTFS setup for Linux, primarily for gaming.
+Built in Rust.

 ---

 ## What is this?

-The main use case is simple: you want to play games through Proton on an NTFS drive, the same way you would on Windows, without juggling two separate game libraries or copying hundreds of gigabytes across filesystems.
-That should just work, and mostly it does — but the setup to get there safely is more involved than it should be.

-This tool handles the NTFS side of that: configuring mounts correctly, checking volume health, managing the dirty bit, and making sure your fstab isn't going to cause problems.
-It also checks your installed Proton versions and lets you know if anything is out of date, so your games are running on the best available compatibility layer without you having to manually track releases.
+The common wisdom is that you shouldn't use NTFS on Linux for anything serious, and you definitely shouldn't try to run a Steam library off it.
+That advice is outdated.
+The `ntfs3` kernel driver is fast, stable, and perfectly capable of handling a gaming workload — it just needs to be configured correctly, which is fiddly enough that most people either get it wrong or give up.

+LWW handles the setup for you.
+It gives you a GUI to configure your NTFS mounts safely, manages the dirty bit, writes correct fstab entries, runs health checks before touching anything, and keeps an eye on your Proton versions — so you can run your Windows game library through Proton on an NTFS drive without reformatting anything or maintaining two copies of the same games.

+Linus was wrong.
+Luke was wrong.
+NTFS on Linux is fine.

 ---

 ## Background

-The main motivation was wanting to run a Steam library on an NTFS drive through Proton without maintaining two separate copies of everything or reformatting drives that already had games on them from Windows.
+This came out of about a year of daily use on Arch Linux with ntfs3, mounting Windows drives for gaming through Proton without a single instance of data loss or corruption.
+A lot of the horror stories you'll find online trace back to specific scenarios — Fast Startup, hibernation, wrong mount flags — rather than the driver itself being unreliable.

-This was developed and tested on Wayland + Arch + Nvidia + KDE — **W.A.N.K** — a combination with a well-earned reputation for being painful.
-If it holds up here, it'll hold up anywhere.
-And with this tool, the NTFS side of W.A.N.K is at least one less thing to worry about.
+The setup this was developed and tested on is Wayland + Arch + Nvidia + KDE — **W.A.N.K** — a combination with a well-earned reputation for being painful for reasons well beyond NTFS.
+If it works reliably here, it'll work anywhere.
+And with LWW, the NTFS side of W.A.N.K is at least one less thing to worry about.

 ---